 Blast traumatic brain injury

-While blast traumatic brain injury (bTBI) is a common occurrence in explosions there is also a high incidence of closed traumatic brain injury (TBI) due to tertiary blast injury making it difficult to separate the two[5].
+While blast traumatic brain injury (bTBI) is a common occurrence in explosions there is also a high incidence of closedTBI due to tertiary blast injury making it difficult to separate the two[5].
 Clinical findings in bTBI have a similar spectrum to injuries seen in the typical practice of critical care physicians and include edema, contusion, diffuse axonal injury, hematomas, and hemorrhage[5].
 A study by Ling et al[19] based on the conflicts in Iraq in Afghanistan suggest that the pathophysiology in bTBI may be different with increased vasospasm and pseudoaneurysms as well as onset of cerebral edema much earlier in the course of bTBI than other TBI.
 Additionally they demonstrated early decompressive craniectomy in these patients may reduce mortality.
 With the exception of early craniectomy, current treatment strategies for bTBI do not differ from more common severe closed head injury[5].
 Specific pediatric considerations include age appropriate equipment, assessment tools such as the pediatric Glasgow Coma Score, and recognition of the specific vulnerabilities of children to bTBI (Table 1).

 Ophthalmologic and auditory blast injury